Ap211016/Dark_Web_Monitoring_Dashboard/README.md

 # Dark Web Monitoring Dashboard

 The Dark Web Monitoring Dashboard is a Python-based application built using Dash.
 It provides an interactive platform to visualize and analyze keyword monitoring data from Excel files.
-After monitoring results are generated and saved as Excel files, users can upload them to the dashboard, which will display key statistics and visualizations like pie charts, bar charts, and a detailed data table for findings.
+After monitoring results are generated and saved as Excel files, users can upload them to the dashboard, displaying key statistics and visualizations like pie charts, bar charts, and a detailed data table for findings.

 ## Features